8.3. Configuring Resource Relocation Modes¶

 shamanservice for actual relocation.

 Spare.
-In this mode, virtual machines and containers from a failed node are relocated to a spare node—an empty node with enough resources and a license to host all virtual environments from any given node in the cluster.
+In this mode, virtual machines, containers, and other resources from a failed node are relocated to a spare node—an empty node with enough resources and a license to host all virtual environments from any given node in the cluster.
 Such a node is required for high availability to work in this mode.

 Before switching to this mode, make sure the spare node is added to the HA configuration and has no resources (virtual machines, containers, iSCSI targets, and S3 clusters) stored on it.
 To check this, run the